Ilarion Felea: Life

 On March 3, 1945, days before the imposition of a Romanian Communist Party-led government, he was arrested together with a group of other religious figures and sent to the Caracal labor camp until that July.
 Although a full-fledged communist regime was set up in late 1947, Felea tended to ignore the new political reality, preaching the mission of the church and denouncing the abuses of the new authorities.
 His sermons attracted increasing numbers of people unhappy with the regime, drawing the latter's ire.
-On January 6, 1949, after finishing the blessing of homes for the Theophany, he was again arrested, this time under a full-fledged communist regime.
+On January 6, 1949, after finishing the blessing of homes for the Theophany, he was again arrested.
 He was taken to a crowded basement for questioning and sometimes held alone in a cell for political prisoners on an upper floor.
 Transferred to the Timișoara penitentiary, he was tried in October 1949 and sentenced to a year's imprisonment for "failure to denounce".
 He also passed through Aiud prison, from which he was released in January 1950.

 After being freed, he worked at the diocesan library in Arad, and in July 1952 was reinstated at the Arad cathedral.
 In September 1958, Felea was arrested by the Securitate secret police and transported to the Interior Ministry in Bucharest, where he was subjected to a harsh interrogation.
 He was then taken to Cluj, where he was tried in secret on the basis of unfounded allegations together with six other Arad priests.
 In March 1959, the Cluj military tribunal sentenced him to 20 years' hard labor and eight years' loss of civic rights for "conspiracy against the social order" and to 20 years' imprisonment for "intensive activity against the working class and the revolutionary movement".
 Initially held at Gherla Prison, he was then taken to Aiud Prison, where he died in 1961.
 The cause of death was a rapidly progressing colon cancer that was left untreated; he was buried in a common grave for prisoners.

 Felea was married and had two sons, one of whom died young.
 A gymnasium in Arad bears his name, and the Arad theological faculty was named in his honor following the Romanian Revolution.

+Veneration

 Father Ilarion Felea was proposed for canonization in 2025 when the Romanian Orthodox Church will celebrate 140 years of autocephaly and 100 years since obtaining the status of a patriarchate.
+He was canonized on February 4, 2025 by the Romanian Orthodox Church.